Dutch Oven Spiral Ham with Sweet Glaze

 Ingredients

-- Brown sugar – you can use light brown sugar or dark; I prefer light brown sugar for the right amount of sweetness
+- Brown sugar – light brown sugar or dark; I prefer light brown sugar for the right amount of sweetness

-- Acid – a hint of apple cider vinegar gives this glaze a little tanginess, which compliments the flavor; if you don’t have vinegar, you can substitute with a little lemon juice, orange juice or pineapple juice
+- Acid – a hint of apple cider vinegar gives this glaze a little tanginess, which compliments the flavor

 - Liquid smoke – this is an optional ingredient, but a little bit in the glaze enhances the natural flavors of a smoked meats

-- Add a little water to the Dutch oven, place ham cut side down; cover and bake @ 325°F until the internal temperature reaches 140°F
+- Add a little liquid to the Dutch oven, place ham cut side down; cover with foil and place the lid over the foil; bake @ 325°F until the internal temperature reaches 140°F.

-- Gently separate the slices and drizzle a little of the glaze over them
+- Slice the ham and drizzle a little of the glaze over them

 - Return it to the oven, uncovered and continue to bake another 10 minutes, basting frequently